MemeHut/MemeHut-Bot/README.md

 To add the bot to your server go to our official site and follow the instructions there. https://memehut.github.io/bot/authorization

-After adding the bot to your server, run the command !help and you will bet a full list of commands.
+After adding the bot to your server, run the command !help and you will get a full list of commands.
 And your done!
 It's as simple as that.

 ## Login Policy
 In order to add your Minehut server to our bot, we must ask you for your Minehut login credentials.
 Don't worry, we dont stors your email and password.
 You can view the source code for the bot on this site.
 I am going to walk you through the entire login process so that you don't have to worry.